Harvard Language Revealed

 HD - The Harvard Depository, located in Southborough, Massachusetts.
-HD.
-HD is an off-site storage facility for books and is used to manage the vast collections of the University Libraries.
+HD is an off-site storage facility for books and is used to manage the vast collections of the University's libraries.

 Head of the Charles - The annual October regatta held on the Charles River.

 HGC - Harvard Graduate Council.
-The HGC is the official student coordinating body for Harvard's twelve graduate and professional schools.
+The HGC is the official student coordinating body for Harvard's 12 graduate and professional schools.